MarkTension/portfolio_react_spruce/README.md

 ## portfolio page

 TODO:
+- add stuff to music bandcamp
 - GA and react GA.
 Why is it not uploading?
-- add stuff to music bandcamp
 - add more posts
-  - device 1
+  - Markdown blog in react
-  - device 2
+  - NCA music?
 - display recent article titles on the landing
 - maybe the spheres project i worked with at hypothetic
 - neural cellular automata for sound